v1993/evdevhook/README.md

 ```bash
 evdevhook [config file]
 ```
 Check out `config_templates` for useful configs and information on how to create your own if needed.
-Run withour arguments to see what motion devices are connected to your system.
+Run without arguments to see what motion devices are connected to your system.